Digital and Intelligence Service: Joint Intelligence Command

+SAF C4 & Digitalisation Command

+The SAF C4 & Digitalisation Command (SAFC4DC) secures and handles the SAF's Command, Control, Communications and Computers (C4) capabilities.
+The C4 Operations Group (C4OG), Digital Ops-Tech Centre and SAF AI Centre operates under it.

 Background

 Personnel

 The SAF plans to encourage male members to join the DIS, and is working with Nanyang Technological University to create an education scheme to train digital specialists.
 The service length of DIS personnel will be four years, which is twice the length of national service in Singapore.
 In addition, DIS will also recruit personnel specialising in data science, psychology, linguistics, anthropology and geography.
 Full-time national servicemen will also be enlisted into the DIS.